mozilla-rally/rally-web-platform/README.md

-# First Rally Study
+# Rally Study 01 (RS01)

+_status: in development_

+This repository contains the code needed to build the Rally Study 01 Web Extension.
+The study works with [Mozilla Rally's Web Extension](https://github.com/mozilla-rally/rally-core-addon) or can be run locally without Mozilla Rally installed on your computer.

-## to use this repository to collect your own data and play with it:
+To use this repository to collect your own data and play with it:

 1. fork or clone this repository
 2. run `npm install`